All Betting Bonuses in Montana

 Yes, but with limited options.
 Online gambling is strictly regulated in Montana.
 It is possible to visit some social/sweepstakes sportsbooks, but only with the option of playing for free, and without redeemable cash prizes.

 Prediction markets is the only option for players hoping to win some real cash when playing.
 The big prediction apps and sites have a CFTC-license, and operate legally under federal law.
 They also offer predictions in the form of bought- and traded contracts, not bets and games.
 This means that while not specifically authorized in Montana, they are not illegal.
+Trading contracts on non-sporting events is the safest bet.

 - Prediction markets: 18+